-- A loop is partially correct if: - Given precondition Q, the initialization step S{init} establishes LI I. - At the end of S{body} , if not yet to exit, LII is maintained. - If ready to exit and LI I maintained, postcondition R is established. - A loop terminates if: - Given LI I, and not yet to exit, S{body} maintains LV V as positive. - Given LI I, and not yet to exit, S{body} decrements LV V.
+A loop is partially correct if:

+- Given precondition Q, the initialization step S{init} establishes LI I. - At the end of S{body}, if not yet to exit, LI I is maintained. - If ready to exit and LI I maintained, postcondition R is established. - A loop terminates if: - Given LI I, and not yet to exit, S{body} maintains LV V as non-negative. - Given LI I, and not yet to exit, S{body} decrements LV V.